Protect your future family with preconception genetic testing

-Carriers of genetic disease do not manifest the disorder themselves, but if both parents are carriers of the same mutation, their child will have a significant chance of suffering from a serious genetic disease.
-The most common of these disorders have an autosomal recessive mode of inheritance where statistically 25% of children born to a couple who are both carriers will actually have the disease, 25% will not have the disease or even be carriers, and 50% will be carriers of the gene but will usually have no symptoms of the actual disease in question.
+- The most common genetic disorders have an autosomal recessive mode of inheritance.
+25% of children born to a couple who are both carriers will have the disease, 25% will not have the disease or be carriers and 50% will be symptomless carriers.

-The other type of test actually looks at pieces of genes, rather than any whole gene or chromosome.
-Through the testing of tissue obtained from either a cheek swab or blood from each partner, 200-300,000 small DNA fragments representing pieces of each known gene can be evaluated.
-When an embryo resulting from in vitro fertilization is produced, the DNA from each embryo can be evaluated and screened as well.
-Not only can this testing determine whether each embryo has the normal number of chromosomes, but in addition the source of any identified genetic abnormality can be accurately identified.
-In other words, in the event that an embryo turns out to be chromosomally abnormal, this testing can determine whether the abnormality came from the egg or from the sperm.
-This is very helpful in cases of recurrent miscarriage or in cases of repetitive in vitro fertilization failure when couples are struggling to determine whether they should continue to proceed with treatment using their own gametes or whether they should consider using either donor sperm or donor oocytes.
+- The second test looks at pieces of genes.
+Through the testing of tissue obtained from a cheek swab or blood sample from each parent, 200-300,000 small DNA fragments representing pieces of each known gene can be evaluated.
+When an embryo resulting from in vitro fertilization (IVF) is produced, the DNA from each embryo can also be screened and evaluated.
+If an embryo is chromosomally abnormal, this test can determine whether the abnormality comes from the egg or the sperm.
+This information is helpful in cases of recurrent miscarriage or repeated IVF failure when couples are struggling to determine whether they should consider using donor sperm or donor eggs.

-These two new technologies represent a major advance in the field of genetics and offer our patients new hope for achieving their dream of a healthy family.
+These two technologies represent a major advance in the field of genetics and offer men and women new hope for achieving their dreams of having a healthy family.